hamed-farag/reactnd-project-would-you-rather-starter/README.md

 # Would You Rather Project

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the starter code for the final assessment project for Udacity's React & Redux course - This Project based on **create-react-app@3.4.1**.

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the ` _DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.